SuperOfficeDocs/superoffice-docs/docs/identity-management/overview.md

 ---
+uid: identity_management
-title: identity_management
+title: Identity management
 description: All you need to know about identity management in SuperOffice CRM Online.
 author: frodeb@superoffice.com
+so.date:
+so.topic: concept
 keywords:
 ---

 # Introduction to SuperOffice identity management

-All you need to know about identity management in SuperOffice CRM Online.
-Creating new user accounts; resetting passwords; federated IDs; identity providers; single sign-on; automatic user provisioning with SCIM, and what's the fuzz about SuperID?
+All you need to know about identity management in SuperOffice CRM Online: Creating new user accounts; resetting passwords; federated IDs; identity providers; single sign-on; automatic user provisioning with SCIM; and what's the fuzz about SuperID?

 We have been moving customers to [SuperID][1] for a while to standardize sign-in services and modernize the platform.
 It also strengthens security and resolves some of the username/password issues we have experienced in the past.